jinpark/django-girls-azure-gitbook/README.md

 29. After `Python 3.4.3 ...` appears, press enter on your keyboard
 30. Type in `from django.contrib.auth.models import User` and press enter
 31. Type in `User.objects.create_superuser('USERNAME', 'EMAILADDRESS', 'PASSWORD')` MAKE SURE YOU CHANGE THE USERNAME, EMAIL ADDRESS AND PASSWORD.
 And press enter
 32. Type in `exit()` and press enter.
-Go back to the previous tab/window where the Azure Dashbaord is
+Go back to the previous tab/window where the Azure Dashboard is
 ![image](./33.png)

 33. Click on the URL and visit your new site LIVE on the internet!